justb3a/processwire-simplecontactform/README.md

 ## Installation:

+This module will create templates.
+Please make sure that permissions of `site/templates` are set to 0777.
+After successful installation you can undo this.

-1. Clone the module and place SimpleContactForm in your site/modules/ directory.
+1. Clone the module and place SimpleContactForm in your `site/modules/` directory.

 	```
 	git clone https://github.com/justonestep/processwire-simplecontactform.git your/path/site/modules/SimpleContactForm